 Ryan let out a long sigh and passed the handset back to Corporal Hunt.
 He looked over to Kurt who had removed his helmet.
 His dirty blonde hair was flattened and stuck out to the sides, below the impression left by the leather head band.
 Ryan couldn’t help but laugh.
-That was the worst case of hat head he’d ever seen.
+It was the worst case of hat head he’d ever seen.

 Despite the dirt and grease paint and the stark realities of bloody combat, Ryan realized his friend still possessed the eager expression and questioning eyes of a young boy.
-Sitting there in the rain they could have been playing war games in Kurt’s back yard.
+Sitting there in the rain, they could have been playing war games in Kurt’s back yard.

 Ryan smiled and patted Kurt’s shoulder.
 “C’mon, Boo Boo, let’s go before they burn the pizza.”

-Mike Ryan met Kurt Taylor in Miss.
-Sherbet’s fourth grade class at St. Pius X Catholic School.
+Mike Ryan met Kurt Taylor in Miss Sherbet’s fourth grade class at St. Pius X Catholic School.
 Fresh out of college, the attractive teacher with the funny name sat the boys next to each other, touching off a friendship and rivalry that defied understanding.
 To the casual observer it seemed the only thing the pair had in common was a strong proclivity for mischief.

 Kurt was wild, funny, outgoing and studious.
 Coming from a large poor family, everything he owned was second hand.
 Tall, thin and lanky, he always struggled to fit into clothes that were either too big or too small.
 The humorous appearance only accented his comical antics and natural ability to make people laugh.